allencch/med/README.md

 * `<=` - less than or equal to
 * `!` - not
 * `<>` - between (inclusive)
+* `~` - around

 For `<>`, it requires two operands, example `<> 10 20`, which means scan for the value in the range of [10, 20].
 This feature is useful to search for the value such as floating point (float or double) that contains decimal places which is not shown in the game, such as Forager.

+For `~`, it requires one operand with second optional operand, example `~ 10`, which will scan for the value [9, 11].
+It is translated as 10 ± 1.
+If the input is `~ 10 2`, it will be 10 ± 2, then will search for the value [8, 12].
+This is useful to search the floating point.

 ## Save/open file